 HUMANE EDUCATION AND PROGRAM SPECIALIST AT JIFA

 Melissa Hoffman is the Humane Education and Program Specialist at JIFA where she works with Jewish institutions and communities to develop materials and programs that foster compassion, respect, and responsibility for all living beings.
-Recently, she earned a M.S. in Animals and Public Policy from Tufts University School of Veterinary Medicine in Massachusetts.
+She recently earned a M.S. in Animals and Public Policy from Tufts University School of Veterinary Medicine in Massachusetts.
 Melissa has worked extensively as a cantorial soloist and Jewish educator, and is an animal care volunteer at the International Bird Rescue in California.

 PROGRAM COORDINATOR AND KOSHER MEAT & ANIMAL WELFARE SPECIALIST AT JIFA

 Yadidya works to increase access to and popularity of higher welfare kosher meat products.
 Yadidya is a certified shochet (kosher slaughterer) who has worked in an industrial kosher slaughterhouse and has taught about shechita (kosher slaughter) and animal welfare throughout the country.